closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 - You can alter the catalogue tables directly.
 However, by doing that, you will have to make sure data is consistent yourself instead of relying on the database for that, and there's always a chance of corrupting the database.
 - Removing a value from an enum requires more care:
+  - Migrate the data.
   - Add a constraint (with `NOT VALID`) requiring that the value that you want to drop from the enum is not used.
   - Validate the constraint.
   - Run `REINDEX CONCURRENTLY` for all indexes that use the enum.
-    - This is required because the enum value you are dropping may still be used internally in the index as a decision node to help the database know where to go when looking for a value, The internal functions that compare enums wouldn't know what to do once they find the dropped value.
+    - This is required because the enum value you are dropping may still be used internally in the index as a decision node to help the database know where to go when looking for a value.
+The internal functions that compare enums wouldn't know what to do when they find the dropped value.
   - Remove the value from the catalogue tables directly.
   - Drop the constraint.